2019 in ONE Championship: ONE Championship: Hero's Ascent

-ONE Championship: Hero's Ascent (also known as ONE Championship 86) was a Combat sport event held by ONE Championship on January 25, 2019, at the Mall of Asia Arena in Pasay, Philippines.
+ONE Championship: Hero's Ascent (also known as ONE Championship 86) was a combat sport event held by ONE Championship on January 25, 2019, at the Mall of Asia Arena in Pasay, Philippines.

 Background

-This event features a trilogy fight between the champion Geje Eustaquio and the former champion Adriano Moraes for the ONE Flyweight Championship as ONE: Hero's Ascent headliner.
+This event featured a trilogy fight between the champion Geje Eustaquio and the former champion Adriano Moraes for the ONE Flyweight Championship as ONE: Hero's Ascent headliner.

 This card also featured the first bout in the ONE Championship Lightweight World Grand Prix Tournament between the American Lowen Tynanes and Honorio Banario.